Algoma Public Health

 The COVID-19 vaccine is available free of charge to all individuals 6 months of age and older in Ontario at no cost, even if you do not have an Ontario health card.

-- Any resident, regardless of age, in a long-term care home or other congregate living settings
+- Adult residents of long-term care homes and other congregate living settings for seniors.

 Starting a Primary Series?